josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

     - $ `mount -o noatime,compress=zstd,discard=async,subvol=@.snapshots /dev/*sda3* /mnt/.snapshots`

-      - Mount options used brief explanation

-        - noatime : No access time, Improves system performances by not writing time when the file was accesed

-        - compress=zstd : Chosing the algorithm for compress.
-I have zstd as it has good compression level and speed

-        - discard= async : ONLY USE IF YOU SYSTEM PARTITION IS MOUNTED ON A SSD DEVICE, enable discarding of freed file blocks improving performance

-        - subvol : Choosing the subvol to mount.

   - 19.$ `mount /dev/*sda1* /mnt/boot` mount boot partition

   - 20.$ `lsblk` verify that you have mounted everything correctly